-5.3 Server Side Node Descriptors
+5.2 Server Side Node Parameters

-Section Title

-Nodes

-Column Title Function Legal Values

-Node Name Provide name for Node Up to 32 alphanumer ric

-Noue_Name characters

-DataPort station address of physical Server Node.

-These correspond to the 'devices' configured in the

-DTPConfig.
-Thus the Node_ID is not the address of the

-Node_ID final CCN device.
-1-15

-The DataPort DTPConfig table maps a device number

-(115) to a bus number (0-239).
-Use the Node_ID to

-tell the driver which device to use.

-Protocol Specify protocol used CarrierDP
+Section Title Nodes Column Title Function Legal Values Node_Name Provide name for node.
+Up to 32 alphanumeric characters DataPort station address of physical Server Node.
+These correspond to the 'devices' configured in the DTPConfig.
+The Node_ID is not the address of the Node_ID final CCN device.
+The DataPort DTPConfig table 1-15 maps a device number (115) to a bus number (0- 239).
+Use the Node_ID to tell the driver which device to use.
+Protocol Specify protocol used.
+CarrierDP